Looking4OffSwitch/lexophile/README.md

-# Word List Python Server
+# Lexophile

-A Python implementation of a Word List API server that provides random vocabulary words for the trmnl plugin.
+A simple API server that provides random vocabulary words for the trmnl plugin.

-Designed for production deployment on VPS using Coolify with Docker.

 ## Requirements